 The Company evaluates long-lived assets, including its definite-life intangible assets, for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
-If the estimated undiscounted future cash flows from the use of an asset are less than the carrying value of that asset, a write-down is recorded to reduce the carrying value of the asset to its fair value.
-Assets held for sale are carried at the lower of cost or fair value less estimated cost to sell.
+If the estimated fair value or undiscounted future cash flows from the use of an asset are less than the carrying value of that asset, a write-down is recorded to reduce the carrying value of the asset to its fair value.
+The Company evaluates its indefinite-life intangible assets annually or whenever events or changes in circumstances indicate an impairment of the asset's value may exist.